top of page

 Seasons: year-round

 Description: A long-tailed gray bird with darker wings and a dark stripe through the eye.
-Sings from prominent locations and incorporates other birds songs (as well as other sounds) into its own.
+It sings from prominent locations and incorporates other birds' songs (as well as different sounds) into its own.

 bluejay_edited.jpg